davep/davep.github.com/content/2023-10-31-evolve-words.md

 ![Evolve Words](/attachments/2023/10/31/evolve-words.png#centre)

-As before, because it's fun to do so, this leans heavily on the [worker API](https://textual.textualize.io/guide/workers/) and [`textual-plotext`](https://textual.textualize.io/blog/2023/10/04/announcing-textual-plotext/).
+As before, because it's fun not to do so, this leans heavily on the [worker API](https://textual.textualize.io/guide/workers/) and [`textual-plotext`](https://textual.textualize.io/blog/2023/10/04/announcing-textual-plotext/).